Axwaizee/Axwaizee/README.md

 ## 🧬About Me

-I'm a passionate developer 👩‍💻 with experience in various programming languages also at learning and exploring stage... quick learner... interested in AI, Automations, Web Development, Networking, etc.
+I'm a passionate developer 👩‍💻 with experience in various programming languages also at learning and exploring stage... quick learner... speak more do less.. interested in AI, Automations, Web Development, Networking, etc.

 > 😁 I usually make small projects and for my personal works and for fun
 >